-a resolution will be deemed to have failed and not passed if it has not achieved the requisite majority within 10 business days after the notice was given.
+a resolution will be deemed to have failed and not passed if it has not achieved the requisite Majority within 10 business days after the notice was given.

-The resolution is passed at the time when approval is given to the Secretary of the last person necessary to constitute a majority.
+The resolution is passed at the time when approval of the last person necessary to constitute a Majority is given to the Secretary.

 DIRECTORS